Get in touch

 We have a particular focus on its business, charity, education and training sectors, but will cover any story we think is of interest.

-If you upgrade to paid, you’ll be able to see past the paywalls on our second and third email editions of the week, that lock all our archive after two weeks and lock our rolling Top 100 Businesses in Gloucestershire series, and you’ll be able to comment on our stories.
-You’ll be helping make sustainable this community interest company, with its particular focus on businesses, charities and education and training providers.
+Upgrading to paid will also enable you to see past the paywalls on our second and third email editions of the week, that lock all our archive after two weeks and lock our rolling Top 100 Businesses in Gloucestershire series.
+You’ll be able to comment on our stories too.

 Subscribers - free or otherwise - are crucial to Raikes becoming sustainable, but we already have 12,000-plus social media connections in Gloucestershire to help us along.